-During 2019, the Board relied on the committees listed below to oversee different aspects of the Scheme's operations.
-The Committees do not assume the functions of management, these remain the responsibility of the Acting Principal Officer up to 30 June 2019 and the Principal Officer from 1 July 2019 and other members of senior management.
+During 2020, the Board relied on the committees listed below to oversee different aspects of the Scheme's operations.
+The Committees do not assume the functions of management, these remain the responsibility of the Principal Officer and other members of senior management.
 Further information is provided below on each committee of the Board: